Novatics/elixir_kata_library/README.md

 ## Level 1: Jokenpo

-Implement a code to pass all tests.
+Implement a module that pass all tests.

+## Level 2: Bowling

+Implement a module that pass all tests and implement new tests indicated